Continually Updated Clinical Reference

 Otosclerosis

-Otosclerosis develops over time, causing a progressive conductive hearing loss that is generally flat.
+Otosclerosis causes a slowly progressive conductive or mixed hearing loss.
 Word recognition is usually excellent when speech is sufficiently loud.
 The condition is caused by stapedial fixation in the oval window, stiffening the middle ear system.
-Onset usually occurs when patients are aged 15-45 years, and otosclerosis is more common in women than in men.
-One half of patients report family history of otosclerosis.
-Approximately one half of patients report tinnitus (see Image 5).

 Ménière disease